Regularity of the superstring supermeasure and the superperiod map: Local freeness and non-freeness

-induced by $f^+|_{S_0}$ has entries in the maximal ideal, so its image is not everything.
+induced by $f^+|_{S_0}$ has entries in the maximal ideal, so its image cannot be everything, which is a contradiction.

 {\bf Case $h^0(L)$ is odd}.
 Since the locus of local freeness is open, it is enough to consider the case $h^0(L)=1$ (since the set of such points is dense in the odd component of the moduli space).
-In this case $f^+|_{S_0}=0$, so $f^+$ is contained in $\NN^2$.
-Hence, the sheaf
+In this case $f^+|_{S_0}=0$, so $f^+$ has entries in $\NN^2$.
+Hence, we have

-is locally free of rank $g+1$ (we count both odd and even generators).
+which is a locally free $\OO_{S_0}$-module of rank $g+1$ (we count both odd and even generators).
 Let us also consider $\FF_{\NN^2}$, the annihilator of $\NN^2$ in $\FF$.
 We have

 so that

 It follows that $\FF_{\NN^2}/\FF_\NN$ is locally free over $\OO_{S_0}$ of rank $(g+1)\dim(W)-1$.
 But for a free $\OO_S$-module $\GG$, we would have

 Hence, $\FF$ is not locally free over $\OO_S$ near $s$. \end{proof}